MatthewDlr/Digital-Awareness/README.md

 Currently, tests are not implemented.

 ### Build
-Run `ng build` to build the project for production.
+Run `ng build` or `npm run build` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Contributing